 Ghana’s vibrant atmosphere and friendly people have made it one of the most popular and accessible destinations in West Africa.
 During your Global Prep program, you’ll learn about Ghanaian traditions and modern context while exploring the capital city of Accra—which, as of 2016, has been named “Africa’s Capital of Cool” by the New York Times.
-Your group will join a group of AFSers from around the world to participate in a local community service project with a school in Accra, while also learning about traditional drumming, dancing, and batik print-making techniques.
-By participating in excursions to lush natural reserves and colonial cities like Cape Coast, you can gain a full understanding of the region’s history and politics.
+You will have a unique sustainable development internship with a water safety nonprofit and participate in a local community service project with a school in Accra, while also learning about traditional drumming, dancing, and batik print-making techniques.
+By participating in excursions to lush natural reserves and colonial cities like Cape Coast, you can gain a deep understanding of the region’s history and politics.
 Plus, Ghana’s official language is English, which means you can jump right into your three-week cultural adventure from day one!
+By staying with a local host family, you’ll be immersed in Ghanaian daily life and culture in no time.

 Most Global Prep programs accept participants between the ages of 13 and 18 years old.
 However, 13 and 14 year old’s aren’t eligible to enroll for certain Global Prep destinations.
 If you wish to participate and will be 13 or 14 years old at the date of departure for the program, please contact AFS for more information about specific program eligibility.
 Please also keep in mind that due to regulations mandated by the airlines, 13 and 14 year old participants will be considered Unaccompanied Minors and additional charges will apply.